-We source avocados primarily from Mexico, Peru, and California, as well as Colombia, Guatemala, South Africa, and Chile.
+We source avocados primarily from Mexico, Peru, and California, as well as Colombia, Guatemala, South Africa, Chile, and others.
 Our diverse sourcing network mitigates the impact of potential geographical or grower-specific supply disruptions and optimizes our ability to fulfill year-round global demand.
-We do not have exclusive sourcing contracts with growers.